Podcasts: All the latest from the BTSC family of Pittsburgh Steelers shows, Friday edition

 Take a deep dive into the world of Steelers social media from a yinzer perspective as BTSC proudly presents a very unique show that highlights “What Yinz Talkin’ Bout”.

-The Steelers Preview: The Steelers have nothing to lose vs. the Bucs

-The feeling with some that follow the team is that the 2022 season for the Pittsburgh Steelers is dead and gone.
-So the Men of Steel have nothing to lose and everything to gain at home against Tampa.
+For the Steelers to move forward in 2022, they need to build on the win over Tampa.
+But they need to maintain a high level of maturity to move forward.
 This is just one of the subjects that will be discussed and speculated on in the latest edition in the flagship show of the BTSC family of podcasts with BTSC Senior Editor Jeff Hartman, Editor Dave Schofield, and Podcast Producer Bryan Anthony Davis.

 Check out the rundown of the show: